1. 界面科学測器の協和界面科学

 What is Friction?

-The resistance from the contact surface between two solid materials caused by reciprocal movement is called as “friction”, the resistance force arising at that time is called “friction force”.
+The resistance from the contact surface between two solid materials caused by reciprocal movement is called as “friction”, and the resistance force arising at that time is called “friction force”.
 In physical science, tribology is the major discipline that includes the study of the frictions mentioned here.

 What is Friction?_2